sseonxx/sseonxx/README.md

-## Hello, I'm Seoeun Park(sseonxx).
+## 👋Hello, I'm Seoeun Park(sseonxx).
-I'm a front-end developer specializing in building web frontends with React and JavaScript.
+I'm a front-end developer specializing in building web frontends with React and JavaScript.<br>
-I value UX and focus on clean code, efficient solutions.
+I value UX and focus on clean code, efficient solutions.🕵️‍♀️<br>

 ## A little about me
-I love hiking, and nature. 🏞️
+I love hiking, and nature.🏞️<br>
-I enjoy visiting new cafes and finding inspiration and chilling out.☕🥐 I'm curious about new tech and always learning to grow as a developer.👩‍💻
+I enjoy visiting new cafes and finding inspiration and chilling out.☕🥐<br>
+I'm curious about new tech and always learning to grow as a developer.👩‍💻<br>

 <!--